microsoft/purview-data-governance-masterclass/Lab-01 - Introduction and Overview.md

 - Do you have a "data steward" in your organization?
 Who is it?
 - Do you currently have a data catalog in place?
 How does it work?
 Is it effective?
 - Is your organization subject to compliance obligations that require metadata to be stored in a specific region?
-If you do, where is your data catalog located today?
+If you have one, where is your data catalog located today?
 - Do you already have E3/E5 Risk and Compliance policies in place (Information Protection / Sensitivity Labels, Insider Risk Management, Information Barriers etc)?
 - Do you have an AI / Generative AI policy in place?
 If so, how do you manage data exposure risks?
 - Are there any on-premises systems which should be cataloged as part of the data governance / cataloging initiative?